gyulanemeth/bluefox.email/docs/api/email-error-log.md

 ---
-title: "Email Error Log API Reference | bluefox.email documentation"
+title: "Email Error Log API Reference"
 description: "List the last 30 days of processing and delivery errors for a campaign, transactional, or triggered email with the BlueFox Email API."
 head:
   - - meta